encode/django-rest-framework/docs/topics/funding.md

 * The [3.4](http://www.django-rest-framework.org/topics/3.4-announcement/) and [3.5](http://www.django-rest-framework.org/topics/3.5-announcement/) releases, including schema generation for both Swagger and RAML, a Python client library, a Command Line client, and addressing of a large number of outstanding issues.
 * The [3.6](http://www.django-rest-framework.org/topics/3.6-announcement/) release, including  JavaScript client library, and API documentation, complete with auto-generated code samples.
 * Tom Christie, the creator of Django REST framework, working on the project full-time.
-* Over 320 closed issues on [GitHub](https://github.com/tomchristie/django-rest-framework) since Tom Christie started working on the project full-time (June 2016 - March 2017).
+* Around 80-90 issues and pull requests closed per month since Tom Christie started working on the project full-time.
 * A community & operations manager position part-time for 4 months, helping mature the business and grow sponsorship.
 * Contracting development time for the work on the JavaScript client library and API documentation tooling.